MathiasSagbakken/Robot-cocktailmixer-V2/README.md

 # Robot-cocktailmixer-V2

 A robot cocktail mixer which mixes drinks based on user input.
+A drink is chosen by pressing the picture of the spescific cocktail in the recycleview on the touchscreen.
+After having accepted your doom, the robot will go to all the diffent ingredients for the specific cocktail and pour the correct volume.
+The time it takes to make one drink varies by the amount of liquid, but is most often between 30 and 60 seconds.